 The village is famous for its headhunter warriors who collected enemy skulls to boost crop fertility.
-Although the practice stopped in the 1960s due to the rise of Christianity, there are still individuals within the tribes who have brass skull necklaces showing they’ve taken heads during battle.
+Although the practice stopped in the 1960s due to the rise of Christianity, there are still individuals within the tribes who have brass skull necklaces showing they’ve

 The village also boasts natural beauty.
 There are four rivers that wind through the village—two in each country—and it is situated amongst lush, green hills.
 Tourists can also visit the Nagaland Science Centre, Shilloi Lake, and Hongkong Market.